 9) Take initiative and be open to new experiences and challenges.

 Students who possess these traits and understand the mutual benefits of the internship experience (for the intern AND the employer) have the most successful internships.
 If you expect everything to be done for you and think you won’t encounter any problems during your time in the United States, you should probably reconsider whether or not you are ready for an international internship and get more experience in your home country first.

 10) Tell potential employers about the J-1 visa.

 The J-1 visa enables you to legally intern in the United States for 3 weeks up to 12 months.
 We also sponsors for J-1 visa trainees, who can stay for up to 18 months.
-The Alliance for International Educational and Cultural Exchange provides a list of 23 U.S. State Department designated sponsors who can help you obtain a J-1 visa.
+The U.S. State department maintains a list of designated J-1 Visa sponsors who can help you obtain your visa.
 Be sure to research these organizations to understand the J-1 process and to find the organization that best provides the services you need.

 Good luck and enjoy the exciting and educational adventure of interning in the United States!

 Latest posts by Robert Fenstermacher (see all)

 - Successful Refugee Integration Begins at the Local Level - October 24, 2016